snakevirgo/PetAdoptionDashboard/README.md

 - Bar graphs shows number of adoptable pets by different breeds and types.
 3. About (about.html)
 - About page provides information about the Petfinder Dashboard and leads to the Petfinder website for more resources.
-4. styles.css
+4. Styling (styles.css)
-- Styling used for the HTML pages and charts
+- Styling rules used for the HTML pages and charts to make pages responsive and accessible

 #### Languages:
 - HTML